Study dentistry

 State examination and licence to practise

 According to the new Dental Licensing Regulations (zApprO), which have been in force since the winter semester 2021/22, the final examination is divided into an oral and a written part.
-In order to be admitted to this, you must have passed all intermediate examinations, as well as completed a one-month nursing service, first aid training and a clinical traineeship of at least 4 weeks.
+In order to be admitted to this examination, you must pass all intermediate examinations, as well as a one-month nursing service, first aid training and a Clinical traineeship of at least 4 weeks.
 If you pass, you will then be authorised to work as a dentist.

 Not every dentist has a doctorate